 - The next regular Board meeting will be on Monday, April 7th at 8:00 p.m. - All votes at tonight's meeting will be conducted by roll call.
-We will no longer be using the TownVote voting software due to significant issues experienced during recent meetings. - other members of the Board or the Board office staff.
+We will no longer be using the TownVote voting software due to significant issues experienced during recent meetings. - If you need assistance with Zoom you can call IT at the control other members of the Board or the Board office staff.
 If you are having problems with speaking or hearing with your computer, you can always access the meeting through a telephone by dialing the phone number on the Agenda and using the Webinar ID on the agenda:

-Or text the Clerk at to let us know you are coming on, with the phone number you are using, and we will make sure you are able to speak during the meeting. - If you decide to leave the meeting, you must text the Clerk when you leave.
+In the control of th - If you decide to leave the meeting, you must text the Clerk when you leave.
 If you need to leave the meeting for a short period, text the Clerk when you leave and return.
 Members who do not text the Clerk when they leave the meeting will be presumed to be present for all consent items. - If you do not respond during a roll call vote, your name will be called 2 more times after the conclusion of the vote.
 If you do not respond, you will be assumed to have left the meeting and your name will not be called on the next roll call vote.